ShivamKR12/APLHA-3d/README.md

    ```

 By following these steps, you will have a VNC server set up in a separate directory outside the main game directory, running independently without causing any major connections or errors in the main files.

+## VNC Viewer Setup and Connection Instructions

+To connect to the VNC server using a VNC viewer, follow these steps:

+1. **Install a VNC viewer on your local machine:**

+   Popular options include RealVNC Viewer, TightVNC Viewer, and TigerVNC Viewer.

+2. **Open the VNC viewer application on your local machine.**

+3. **Enter the VNC server address:**

+   Use the format `your_server_ip:1` where `your_server_ip` is the IP address of the server running the VNC server.

+4. **Click the "Connect" button to initiate the connection.**

+5. **Enter the VNC server password:**

+   When prompted, enter the VNC server password that you set up during the VNC server configuration.

+6. **View the remote desktop:**

+   Once connected, you should see the remote desktop of the VNC server.

+For more detailed instructions on setting up the VNC server, refer to the `vnc_setup/README.md` file in the `vnc_setup` directory.